DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230214-daocloud_k8s.md

 With this product, Fullgoal Fund shortened its middleware deployment time from hours to minutes, improved middleware operation and maintenance capabilities by 50%, containerization by 60%, and resource utilization by 40%.

 On the other hand, our product development is also based on Kubernetes.
 DaoCloud deployed Gitlab based on Kubernetes and established a product development process of "Gitlab -> PR -> Auto Tests -> Builds & Releases", which significantly improved our development efficiency, reduced repetitive tests, and realized automatic release of applications.
-This approach greatly saves operation and maintenance costs, enabling technicians to invest more time and energy in product development to offer better cloud-native products.
+This approach greatly saves operation and maintenance costs, enabling technicians to invest more time and energy in product development to offer better cloud native products.

 !!! note ""